openebs/openebs/contribute/design/1.x/migrate/spc-to-cspc-migration.md

       containers:
       - name:  migrate
         args:
-        - "volumes"
+        - "cstor-volume"
-        # name of the cspc on which volumes are provisioned
+        # pv-name of the volume which has to be migrated
-        - "--cspc-name=cstor-sparse-pool"
+        - "--pv-name=cstor-sparse-pool"

         #Following are optional parameters
         #Log Level